Harbaugh, Frost and the joy (and pain) of coaching your alma mater

 "It's just different than being at another school," Oklahoma State coach Mike Gundy said.

-Saturday at Michigan Stadium, two of the most high-profile college players ever to return as coach meet in the Big Ten opener for both.
-Nebraska, winless under Scott Frost in his first season, visits Michigan and Jim Harbaugh, known in his fourth year more for six losses in seven games against the Wolverines' chief rivals than his 30 victories.
+Saturday at Michigan Stadium, two of the most high-profile college players to return as coach meet in the Big Ten opener for both.
+Nebraska, winless under Scott Frost in his first season, visits Michigan and Jim Harbaugh, known in his fourth year more for six losses in seven games against the Wolverines' chief rivals than for his 30 victories.

-Both former quarterbacks achieved head-coaching success elsewhere before answering the call from home -- Harbaugh with the University of San Diego, Stanford and the San Francisco 49ers and Frost for the past two seasons at UCF.
-They endure intense scrutiny but said the potential reward of restoring championship-level play at their proud programs is worth the pressure and weight of increased expectations.
+Both former quarterbacks achieved head-coaching success elsewhere before answering the call from home -- Harbaugh with the University of San Diego, Stanford and the San Francisco 49ers, and Frost for the past two seasons at UCF.
+They endure intense scrutiny but said that the potential reward of restoring championship-level play at their proud programs is worth the pressure and weight of increased expectations.

-"It's heightened," Harbaugh said this week when asked if the moments mean more to him because it's Michigan.
+"It's heightened," Harbaugh said this week when asked whether the moments mean more to him because it's Michigan.

-Last year before Frost and UCF embarked on a 13-0 season that vaulted him to the top of the Group of 5 coaching hierarchy, his mother, Carol Frost -- a pioneer for female athletes and coaches in Nebraska some five decades ago -- granted a lengthy podcast interview to Omaha World-Herald writer Dirk Chatelain.
+Last year, before UCF embarked on a 13-0 season that vaulted Frost to the top of the Group of 5 coaching hierarchy, his mother, Carol Frost -- a pioneer for female athletes and coaches in Nebraska some five decades ago -- granted a lengthy podcast interview to Omaha World-Herald writer Dirk Chatelain.

 He asked if she could see her son someday in charge of the Cornhuskers.